ryu1kn/sandbox--dialogflow/app/README.md

 Unlike AWS Lambda, you don't need to package up `npm_modules` directory when uploading your Cloud Function code to a storage bucket.

-Make sure you bundle a lock file.
+But, make sure you bundle a lock file.

 ## References